Force-placed insurance

 If your lender bought a force-placed policy because you don’t have your own coverage, get your policy reinstated or a new policy in place as soon as possible.
 Once you have proof of coverage, send it to your servicer and request a cancellation of the policy they obtained for you.

-If your insurance policy was cancelled because your lender failed to pay your premium through your escrow account, you have grounds for a dispute.
+If your insurance policy was canceled because your lender failed to pay your premium through your escrow account, you have grounds for a dispute.
 Usually, this means you send a formal letter – a notice of error – along with the insurance bill to your servicer.
 They must acknowledge receipt of the notice within five business days, correct the error in 30 business days, and cover the cost of penalties.